 So, if you’re reviewing your business financials regularly, you’re off to a good start.

-Ideally, compare your plan to your actual happens in a monthly meeting with your key staff (here’s a quick guide on how to run this meeting).
+Ideally, compare your plan to what actually happens in a monthly meeting with your key staff.
 You’ll want to have your forecast handy as well as reports from your accounting software so you can compare the two and see if you’re on track.

 If you’re using LivePlan, the software will do all of the number-crunching and comparison work for you—no spreadsheets required—and you’ll be able to compare everything in a simple financial dashboard.